Definition:

 Frequently asked questions about RAG

-RAG refers to the concept described in this glossary entry: Definition: RAG, or Retrieval-Augmented Generation , is an advanced artificial intelligence technique that combines information retrieval with generative language models.
+Definition: RAG, or Retrieval-Augmented Generation , is an advanced artificial intelligence technique that combines information retrieval with generative language models.
 Instead of relying solely on a model's pre-trained knowledge, RAG searches for relevant data in external knowledge bases and uses that information to generate more accurate, up-to-date, and contextual responses.
-It gives teams a shared vocabulary for analysing digital projects.
+In the Arimetrics glossary it is placed in a digital marketing context to clarify its role, uses and practical implications.

-How is RAG used in a digital strategy?
+How is RAG related to a digital strategy?